anurag2801/Microservices-Project1/README.md

 # Project Overview

 This project automates the deployment of a basic microservice developed using Spring Boot.
-The deployment process includes Dockerizing the application using the JIB plugin because JIB we don't need to wrtie dockerfile and automating the entire workflow using Jenkins pipelines and Github-Actions.Later I also gonna use Gitlab CI/CD pipeline for same project sao you can see whats the difference between these CI/CD tools.
+The deployment process includes Dockerizing the application using the JIB plugin because JIB we don't need to wrtie dockerfile and automating the entire workflow using Jenkins pipelines and Github-Actions.Later I also gonna use Gitlab CI/CD pipeline for same project so you can see whats the difference between these CI/CD tools.

 ## Technologies Used